Piano

 Dr. Chen Liang – Piano

-Piano Faculty, Chopin Academy of Music
+Piano Faculty, Chopin Academy of Music Artistic Board, Seattle International Piano Competition

-A former Adjunct Lecturer at the State University of New York at Geneseo, Chen moved to Seattle in 2022 and currently serves as the Vice President of the South King County Music Teachers’ Association and the Board Member for the Seattle International Piano Competition.
-He also teaches as a Piano Faculty at the Chopin Academy of Music in Issaquah and performs as a Collaborative Pianist for the Pacific Northwest Ballet and the Seattle Choral Company.
-Back in China, Chen co-founded the “Beyond Clouds” summer piano festival in Chengdu and has been serving as the Artistic Director since 2018.
+Currently, Chen serves as Vice President of South King County Music Teachers’ Association in Seattle and Artistic Board for the Seattle International Piano Competition.
+He is also on the piano faculty at the Chopin Academy of Music.
+Chen performs as a Collaborative Pianist for the Pacific Northwest Ballet and the Seattle Choral Company.
+Before

 Pei-Chun Liao – Piano

-Associate Professor of Piano,
+Concert Pianist, Associate Professor of Piano, University of Taipei

 Pei-Chun Liao is an accomplished concerto soloist, recitalist, and chamber musician.
 She started her musical studies at the age of three.
 After Liao graduated from Taipei National University of the Arts, she moved to Europe and continued her studies in the UK at the Birmingham Conservatoire with Malcolm Wilson and Philip Martin.
 At the Musikhochschule in Freiburg, Germany, she studied with Professor Vitali Berzon and graduated with the highest award, Auszeichnung in Solistenexamen Diploma.